Tips for safe browsing

-Always be weary when asked for personal details or information, as reputable institutions and organisations would not request personal information via email, SMS or telephone.
+Always be wary when asked for personal details or information, as reputable institutions and organisations would not request personal information via email, SMS or telephone.
 You could be at risk from phishing scams which try and obtain your personal data for fraudulent purposes.
 Only use secure sites which you trust.

 You should also avoid opening emails from unknown sources.
 If you receive an unsolicited email asking for personal information do not answer, and if the email asks you to open a link or attachment do not open it – it could install data mining software on your device or contain a virus.